NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/random-float.md

 In the model example below, we use `random-float` to randomly place a dart somewhere on (or off of) a dartboard.
-By using `random-float`, we are ensuring that the dart could land at every possible point on the dart board, not just integer points.
+By using `random-float`, we are ensuring that the dart could land at every possible point on the dartboard, not just integer points.